 How do I accept the invitation?

-After receiving the invitation from the Office of Admissions, students will need to complete the Intent to Enroll form online (click on “Accept the Invitation” in the contact box above).
+After receiving the invitation from the Office of Admissions, students will need to complete the Intent to Enroll form in their admissions status check.
 To learn more about the program, it is recommended that students and parents/guests attend one of the receptions hosted by the Offices of Admissions and Undergraduate Studies.

 The Interdisciplinary Global Seminar study abroad program offers a 10-day overseas academic adventure on the southern coast of Santo Domingo, Dominican Republic.
 The program provides an opportunity for students to increase their cross-cultural awareness, while also allowing them to gain an understanding and appreciation for the way of life in the Carribbean.
 Students will study social justice and health disparities from an international, comparative perspective.
 The Spring Break program includes guest lectures from local experts, homestays with local families, a service learning project in the community, and excursions to cultural and historical sites.
 Classes are held in the morning, and afternoons/weekends are reserved for outside-the-classroom learning and interpersonal development.
 While abroad, students will immerse themselves in Dominican culture, rich and unique history, breathtaking natural beauty, and tasty cuisine.

 The course associated with this study abroad experience is Perspectives 2001 Interdisciplinary Global Seminar, and is designed to broaden students’ understanding of social justice and health disparities from an international, comparative perspective.
 The goal is to expose students to topical issues facing the legal and health care systems of the Dominican Republic.
 The course is issue-oriented and interdisciplinary in nature that will be specifically tailored to students in Success Academy.
 No knowledge or background in criminal justice, law, or health is required.